-You can also copy and paste a whole citation into the tool rather type it into the fields.
+You can also copy and paste a whole citation into the tool rather than type it into the fields.
 Choose the "copy/paste my citation" button and copy your citation into the box that appears.

 Choose "Try to Parse this Citation" and the tool will attempt to pull out the relevant information from the citation and fill it into the boxes below.
 Be sure to double check the results, as this does not always work perfectly.